 Before digital and online tools entered classrooms, global collaboration already existed through projects such as pen pals, or using “snail mail” to send packages from one class to the next.
 It dawned on me that I could take traditional global collaborations which contained tangible objects that students could experience, and combine it with the digital world of blogging, video chats, and social media.
 This is how the idea for a tech-savvy traveling teddy bear was born!
 The beauty of the project is that students get to touch, cuddle, and play with their bear, and then follow the same bear around the globe through our blog and on social media.
 The connection becomes much more personal.

 Traveling Teddy began in 2014 as a small collaboration to test the concept.
 We started with one teddy bear traveling through six classrooms in six countries, which included my own class.
-The project entails that each class contribute the following:
+In 2017, Traveling Teddy decided to take on the Sustainable Development Goals to help spread awareness and ignite action.
+My hope is that Traveling Teddy will act as a platform and resource to bring SDGs into the classrooms of our youngest learners.

 - Create at least one blog post to travelingteddybear.com to document the bear’s visit with your class

 - Make a QR code that can be linked to any type of media.
-Print it out and place it into the teddy bear’s pouch for the next class to scan
+Print it out and stick it into the passport for the next class to scan

 - Stamp the teddy bear’s passport which he or she travels with